dennoh-mzoefu/movie-react-app/README.md

 ## Available Scripts

 In the project directory, you can run:
+### npm install
+installs all necessary dependenceies of the project
 ### `npm json-server --watch data/db.json --port 8000
 Runs the database first in port 8000 open [http://localhost:8000](http://localhost:8000) to view the json database in the browser.